720kb/ndm/doc/CONTRIBUTE.md

 ### Which programming languages

-Languages you'll need to have experience with in order to contribute on *ndm* are simply: javascript (ES6) and CSS.
+Languages you'll need to have experience with in order to contribute to *ndm* are simply: Javascript (ES6) and CSS.

 Tools we use: